August 18, 2025

 Portability

 Portability refers to the present IRC section that allows the unused lifetime exclusion amount from a deceased spouse to be transferred to, and combined with, the surviving spouse’s lifetime exclusion amount, if properly elected on the estate tax return.
+To claim the portability value of the unused portion of the lifetime exclusion amount of the decedent to the surviving spouse, Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return must be filed.

 Example 2:

-Alex passes away in June of 2024, with an estate net value of $26,000,000, following the death of his wife Ada in February of 2021.
-Ada did not use any of her estate tax exclusion amount and appropriately selected to use the portability provision, thus allowing Alex to use all of Ada’s unused portion of the lifetime exclusion amount.
-This allows Alex’s estate to add Ada’s Exclusion of $11,700,000 (from 2021 found in Table 1) and Alex’s value of $13,610,000 (from 2024 found in Table 1) for a total of $25,310,000 lifetime exclusion that can be used to decrease the taxable value of the estate, if any remains.
+Alex and Ada had been married for over 75 years when, in February of 2021, Ada passed away.
+Alex survived until he passed away in June of 2024, with an estate value of $26,000,000 at that time.
+Ada did not use any of her available estate tax exclusion amount.
+Alex appropriately filed IRS Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return to claim the use of the portability provision, thus allowing Alex to use all of Ada’s unused portion of the lifetime exclusion amount.
+This allows Alex’s estate to add Ada’s exclusion of $11,700,000 (2021 lifetime exclusion limit) and Alex’s value of $13,610,000 (2024 lifetime exclusion amount [found in Table 1]) for a total of $25,310,000 lifetime exclusion.
+This amount is used to decrease the taxable value of the estate.
 The estate’s net value of $26,000,000 will utilize all of the $25,310,000 lifetime exclusion value against the estate net value, to total a taxable estate of $690,000 ($26,000,000 - $25,310,000).
 The Estate Tax liability for the entire estate after applying the lifetime exclusion amounts would be approximately $276,000 ($690,000 x 40%).

 Tax Basis